mimigician/RoomRental/README.md

 # RoomRental
-A MySQL project about booking rooms at different locations, availability and price
+A MySQL project about booking rooms at different locations complying availability, price, review and amenities